Mehdi-MMO/codex-dart/README.md

 - [x] Implement a command to toggle tracking on/off

+- [x] Implement sound effects for tracking events

 - [ ] Add particle effect to indicate marked vehicles

-- [ ] Implement sound effects for tracking events

 - [ ] Create a job bridge for integration with job systems (e.g., ESX, vRP)